TL;DR

 The Claims Process:

 You should contact your insurer as soon as it is safe and practical to do so, even if you don't intend to make a claim on your own policy.
-Notifying them of any incident is almost always a condition of your motor policy.
+Notifying them of any incident is usually a condition of your motor policy.
 They will open a file and guide you through the next steps, which typically involve submitting your evidence and arranging for the vehicle to be assessed for repairs.

-This is where having an expert broker like WeCovr can be a significant advantage.
+This is where having a WeCovr specialist or one of our broker partners can be a significant advantage.
 Our experienced team can offer guidance and support, helping you understand the process and ensuring you are treated fairly.
 We know that our high customer satisfaction ratings are built on being there for our clients when they need us most.

 Proactive Strategies: How to Mitigate Risk and Lower Your Costs